emontoya2/emontoya2.github.io/_pages/about.md

   - /about.html
 header:
     overlay_image: csub.jpg
     overlay_filter: 0.1
 ---

-I am a Professor of Statistics in the  [Department of Mathematics](https://www.csub.edu/math/) at  [California State University, Bakersfield](https://www.csub.edu) (CSUB).
-Before coming to CSUB, I received my Ph.D. in Statistics and Applied Probability at [UC Santa Barbara](https://www.pstat.ucsb.edu/) in 2009.
+I am a Professor of Statistics in the  <a href="https://www.csub.edu/math/" target="_blank"> Department of Mathematics </a> at  <a href="linhttps://www.csub.edu" target="_blank"> California State University, Bakersfield </a> (CSUB).
+Before coming to CSUB, I received my Ph.D. in Statistics and Applied Probability at <a href="https://www.pstat.ucsb.edu/" target="_blank"> UC Santa Barbara </a> in 2009.
 My research interests focus on regression smoothing methods, functional data analysis, computational statistics, data mining techniques, and collaborating with researchers in a variety of fields.
 I also have a passing interest in the field of statistics education.

  <br>